Create a Website Account - Manage notification subscriptions, save form progress and more.

 The code enforcement process is typically initiated in several ways: 1) observation of a code violation by Town staff as they patrol the community and do their jobs; 2) as a consequence of an action (for example, an application for a building permit or a request for a zoning variance); or 3) in response to a complaint by an individual.

-Please be prepared with specific information, such as the address of the property, detailed description of the situation, and the length of time you have observed the situation.
-Complaints may be made anonymously (however, this may restrict the Town's ability to follow-up on the complaint or our ability to obtain additional details which might assist in resolving the situation).
+Please be prepared with specific information, such as the property's address, a detailed description of the situation, and the length of time you have observed the situation.
+Complaints may be made anonymously (however, this may restrict the Town's ability to follow up on the complaint or obtain additional details that might assist in resolving the situation).

 Town staff responds to code enforcement complaints according to the impact of the violation on the community.
 Situations that appear to pose a serious risk to health and safety are given top priority; others are pursued in the order in which they are received.